McJackTang/MMPD_rPPG_dataset/README.md

 ```

 ## 📝 Results(tested on MMPD)
-### Simplest scenerio
+### Simplest scenario
-In the simplest scenerio, we only include the stationary, skin tone type 3, and artificial light conditions as benchmark.
+In the simplest scenario, we only include the stationary, skin tone type 3, and artificial light conditions as benchmarks.
 | METHODS      | MAE  | RMSE  | MAPE  | PEARSON |
 |--------------|------|-------|-------|---------|
 | ICA          | 8.75 | 12.35 | 12.26 | 0.21    |